 - No driving.

+A CWOF is not a conviction.
 The main benefit of a CWOF in an OUI case is that once the probationary period successfully ends, the case will be dismissed.
-This means that you were not convicted.
-It also won’t appear on some background checks.
+A CWOF will not appear on some background checks.

 While these are some obvious benefits to a CWOF on an OUI case, depending on the circumstances of each case it may not be the best option available.
 If you have been charged with an OUI, and want to know whether or not a CWOF makes sense for you, call (617) 941-3666 today.